brandur/sorg/content/drafts/acid.md

 way that's been battle-tested and empirically vetted by millions of hours of running some of the heaviest applications in the world.

+My usual advice along these lines is that there's no reason not to start your projects with an RDMS providing ACID and good features around constraints.
+In almost every case the right answer is to just use Postgres.

 [simple-made-easy]: https://www.infoq.com/presentations/Simple-Made-Easy